The ROC United Model

 RAISE provides restaurant owners with a path to the High Road to Profitability.
 By taking this path, members can promote sustainable business practices for employees and consumers while boosting their bottom line.
 ROC now works with more than 200 ‘high road’ employer partners around the country.

 Through a collaboration of restaurant owners, those who work in the industry, government agencies, city officials and ROC staff, RAISE offers owners access to critical information, an invaluable support network, and problem-solving opportunities.
 Regardless of what stage their business is in, members share a multitude of concerns and issues: How do I stay in compliance, keep great employees, provide health care insurance, find qualified workers, improve health and safety conditions?
 RAISE is the place to learn and share best practices.

 Read our report – Taking The High Road: A How-To Guide for Successful Restaurant Employers – to learn specific strategies for improving working conditions while increasing profitability at your restaurant!
 Highlighting a number of ROC Restaurant Industry Roundtable members such as Zingerman’s, CRAFT restaurant group, and Good Girl Dinette, the employers featured in this report tell you how the high road benefits the bottom line.

 Diners United is a growing community of diners that demand sustainable labor practices from the restaurants in which they eat.
-With your help, we can ensure the workers who put food on our tables can afford to put food on their own at the end of the night.
+With your help, we can ensure those who work in the restaurant industry can achieve financial independence and improve their quality of life.
 Join us and help build a just and fair restaurant industry by supporting businesses that reflect your values.

-With over 20 million workers nationwide, the US food industry is one of the largest and fastest growing sectors of our economy.
-The restaurant industry employs over 14 million workers, but unfortunately, it is also the lowest-paying employer in America.
+Over 20 million people are employed by the US food industry, one of the largest and fastest growing sectors of our economy.
+The restaurant industry employs over 14 million people, but unfortunately, it is also the lowest-paying employer in America.